IPNEWPAY/doc-acq/docs/self-hosted/upgrading.md

 # PCP

-ShellHub cuts regular releases for Community Edition to keep it as close to ShellHub Cloud as possible.
+Newpay Docs cuts regular releases for Community Edition to keep it as close to Newpay Docs Cloud as possible.

-We actively develop ShellHub to add new features and remove bugs, and encourage you to ensure your ShellHub self-hosted instance is using the most up-to-date version.
+We actively develop Newpay Docs to add new features and remove bugs, and encourage you to ensure your Newpay Docs self-hosted instance is using the most up-to-date version.

 ## Upgrading to a newer version

 ### Steps

-1. Change to ShellHub project dir
+1. Change to Newpay Docs project dir

 2. Stop the instance: `make stop`